BillDempsey/Thesis_Project/README.md

 ## Conclusion

 - Embedded strain sensors are well-suited for detecting out-of-plane grinding forces.
-- In-plane forces are less detectable using current wheel-embedded sensor configurations.
+- In-plane forces are less detectable using current wheel-embedded sensor configurations, however optimised grinding wheel designs may help with this
 - Future work should explore embedding sensors in the **grinding wheel shaft** to enable detection of tangential and normal forces.

 ## Academic Contribution